letung3105/csproject-2020-siem/docs/sprint01/review.md

 + Horizontal scan alert counts the number of host addresses that were accessed per closed port.

 + Block scan alert counts the number of host addresses whose many closed ports were accessed.

+---

+# Plans for next week

++ Tackle task 4.
+    + Fix existing modules (if needed) for integration.
+    + Starts prioritizing the alerts.
++ Might start working on task 3, when we come up with some interesting ideas.